Erase up to 80% of your debt with a trusted debt relief program

 Do government debt relief programs exist?

-Beware of debt consultants and debt settlement companies promising “government programs” but charging fees just to refer you to someone else.
+Beware of debt consultants promising “government programs” but charging fees to refer you to someone else.
+Go directly to a Licensed Insolvency Trustee.
+The consultation is free.

 Which debt solutions are regulated by the Canadian government?

-Both are formal processes governed by the Bankruptcy and Insolvency Act and must be overseen by a Licensed Insolvency Trustee (LIT).
+Both are governed by the Bankruptcy and Insolvency Act and overseen by a Licensed Insolvency Trustee.
+They give you legal protection from creditors, freeze interest, and provide a structured path to becoming debt-free.

 What is a consumer proposal?

-A consumer proposal is a legal process where you offer to repay only a portion of what you owe, often much less than the full amount.
+A consumer proposal is a legal process where you offer to repay only a portion of what you owe.
+The rest is forgiven, and your payments are spread over up to five years.

 What is bankruptcy?

-Bankruptcy is administered by a Licensed Insolvency Trustee, and governed by the Bankruptcy and Insolvency Act.
+Bankruptcy is administered by a Licensed Insolvency Trustee and governed by the Bankruptcy and Insolvency Act.

 What is credit counselling?